MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonpip.md

 The commandline option does not provide the possibility to install into a specified user package.
 Third-party information and *.mli* files are not adapted automatically with the commandline tool.
 {{</alert>}}

-In [Example 1: Installing PyTorch using the PythonPip module](tutorials/thirdparty/pytorch/pytorchexample1/) we are installing PyTorch to use it in MeVisLab scripting.
+In [Example 1: Installing PyTorch Using the PythonPip Module](tutorials/thirdparty/pytorch/pytorchexample1/), we are installing PyTorch to use it in MeVisLab scripting.

 ## Summary
 * The `PythonPip` module allows to install additional Python packages to adapt MeVisLab to a certain extent.